BernardoAguayoOrtega/frontend_challenge/README.md

 2. **Code Splitting**:
    - Use dynamic imports (React.lazy and Suspense) to split code and load components only when needed.
    - Implement route-based code splitting to reduce the initial load time.

-### Routing System

-1. **Dynamic Routing**:
-   - Use dynamic routes in Next.js to handle different types of pages and data fetching.
-   - Implement nested routing for complex page structures.

-2. **Route Guards**:
-   - Use HOCs (Higher-Order Components) to protect routes and implement role-based access control.
-   - Redirect unauthenticated users to the login page and restrict access to certain pages based on user roles.

 ### Backend Integration